BartoszBartniczak/MongodbSparkIntegration/README.md

 Let's assume that we have a running application and have already collected some tweets for analysis.

-We'll use `pyspark` command to run a interactive python shell that will allow us to use Spark, Spark SQL and connect to mongodb.
+We'll use `pyspark` command to run a interactive python shell that will allow us to use Spark SQL and connect to mongodb.

 In order to run `pyspark` you can issue the following command: